Frank Sinatra: 1935–1942: Hoboken Four, Harry James, and Tommy Dorsey

-In his first year with Dorsey, Sinatra recorded over forty songs.
-Sinatra's first vocal hit was the song "Polka Dots and Moonbeams" in late April 1940.
+In his first year with Tommy Dorsey, Sinatra recorded more than 40 songs.
+His first vocal hit was the song "Polka Dots and Moonbeams" in late April 1940.
 Two more chart appearances followed with "Say It" and "Imagination", which was Sinatra's first top-10 hit.
-His fourth chart appearance was "I'll Never Smile Again", topping the charts for twelve weeks beginning in mid-July.
-Other records with Tommy Dorsey issued by RCA Victor include "Our Love Affair" and "Stardust" in 1940; "Oh!
+His fourth chart appearance (and his first on the first officially published Billboard chart) was "I'll Never Smile Again", topping the charts for twelve weeks beginning in mid-July.
+Other records with Dorsey issued by RCA Victor include "Our Love Affair" and "Stardust" in 1940; "Oh!
 Look at Me Now", "Dolores", "Everything Happens to Me", and "This Love of Mine" in 1941; "Just as Though You Were There", "Take Me", and "There Are Such Things" in 1942; and "It Started All Over Again", "In the Blue of Evening", and "It's Always You" in 1943.

 As his success and popularity grew, Sinatra pushed Dorsey to allow him to record some solo songs.
 Dorsey eventually relented, and on January 19, 1942, Sinatra recorded "Night and Day", "The Night We Called It a Day", "The Song is You", and "Lamplighter's Serenade" at a Bluebird recording session, with Axel Stordahl as arranger and conductor.
 Sinatra first heard the recordings at the Hollywood Palladium and Hollywood Plaza and was astounded at how good he sounded.
 Stordahl recalled: "He just couldn't believe his ears.
-He was so excited, you almost believed he had never recorded before.
+He was so excited you almost believed he had never recorded before.
 I think this was a turning point in his career.
 I think he began to see what he might do on his own".

-After the 1942 recordings, Sinatra believed he needed to go solo, with an insatiable desire to compete with Bing Crosby, but he was hampered by his contract which gave Dorsey 43% of Sinatra's lifetime earnings in the entertainment industry.
+After the 1942 recordings, Sinatra believed that he needed to go solo, with an insatiable desire to compete with Bing Crosby, but Sinatra was hampered by his contract which gave Dorsey 43% of Sinatra's lifetime earnings.
 A legal battle ensued, eventually settled in August 1942.
-On September 3, 1942, Dorsey bade farewell to Sinatra, reportedly saying as Sinatra left, "I hope you fall on your ass", but he was more gracious on the air when replacing Sinatra with singer Dick Haymes.
-Rumors began spreading in newspapers that Sinatra's mobster godfather, Willie Moretti, coerced Dorsey to let Sinatra out of his contract for a few thousand dollars, holding a gun to his head.
-Upon leaving Dorsey, Sinatra persuaded Stordahl to come with him and become his personal arranger, offering him $650 a month, five times his salary from Dorsey.
+On September 3, 1942, Dorsey bade farewell to Sinatra, reportedly saying, "I hope you fall on your ass", but he was more gracious on the air when replacing Sinatra with singer Dick Haymes.

+Rumors began spreading in newspapers that Sinatra's mobster godfather, Willie Moretti, coerced Dorsey at gunpoint to let Sinatra out of his contract for a few thousand dollars.
+Sinatra persuaded Stordahl to come with him and become his personal arranger, offering him $650 a month, five times his salary from Dorsey.
 Dorsey and Sinatra, who had been very close, never reconciled their differences.
-Up until his death in November 1956, Dorsey occasionally made biting comments about Sinatra to the press such as "he's the most fascinating man in the world, but don't put your hand in the cage".